 Non-conforming loans can also be non-QM loans, which have different requirements by which a borrower can qualify.
 We offer a large variety of these non-QM loans, including asset depletion, self-employed bank statement programs, no debt service coverage investor cash-out refinances, foreign investors and more.
 We can connect you to one of our loan originators for more information.

 - Asset Depletion- this is a method of qualifying for a loan based on assets alone, not income.
 Your total assets are calculated and used to determine if you can pay back your mortgage using them.

 - Self-Employed Bank Statement- for this type of loan we look at a self-employed borrower’s business or personal bank statements and use their deposits to qualify them for the loan.
 No tax returns are required.

 - No Debt-Service Coverage Investor- we will lend you up to 70% of a 1-4 family property’s value regardless of how much income it generates.

 - Foreign Investor- Foreign Nationals who possess a passport from an eligible country can obtain financing for 1-4 family homes and approved condominiums.

 To learn more about Conventional Loans, contact our Cliffco Mortgage Bankers loan specialists at (516) 231-1654 or email firstname.lastname@example.org.
 Each one of our licensed experts can help answer any questions you might have, guiding you every step of the way through the loan process.
+We are licensed in New York, New Jersey, Pennsylvania, Connecticut, Florida, Texas and the US Virgin Islands.
 We look forward to hearing from you!